ryrob30/mobile-services.en/help/windows-appstore/migration-v3.md

 ## Offline tracking {#section_5D4CD8CD1BE041A79A8657E31C0D24C6}

-Offline tracking is enabled in `ADBMobileConfig.json`.
+Offline tracking is enabled in the `ADBMobileConfig.json` file.
 All other offline configuration is done automatically.

 Throughout your code, remove calls to the following methods: